 Beta-2 agonists are medicines used in the treatment of asthma, COPD and hyperkalemia.
-Here, we review the primary members, how they work, and what side effects and drug interactions the medicines are linked to.
+Here, we review the primary drug members, how they work, and what side effects and drug interactions the medicines are linked to.

 Beta-2 agonists are primarily used to treat respiratory disorders.